 Image from the 2016 Warrington Mealpack

-Planning is underway and a date of 14th April 2018 has been set for the 2nd Rotary 1285 50k mealpack for Rise Against Hunger in Bolton
+A date of 14th April 2018 has been set for the 2nd Rotary 1285 50k mealpack for Rise Against Hunger in Bolton.

 Venue will be Sharples High School, Hill Cot Rd, Bolton BL1 8SN.